XVFI: eXtreme Video Frame Interpolation: Conclusion

 Although our proposed X4K1000FPS dataset was obtained by using one single camera, such an extreme HFR 4K dataset is very valuable for the research community of VFI because such kinds of cameras are few.
 Besides, we delicately select clips as X-TRAIN/X-TEST to be publicly available by considering both occlusions and flow magnitudes for a new challenging VFI task, called the eXtreme Video Frame Interpolation (XVFI).
 We hope that this research would be a valuable milestone to extend the current VFI for more recent real-world applications with HR video.

-\textbf{Acknowledgement.}\quad This work was supported by Institute for Information \& communications Technology Promotion (IITP) grant funded by the Korea government (MSIT) (No. 2017-0-00419, Intelligent High Realistic Visual Processing for Smart Broadcasting Media).
+\textbf{Acknowledgement.} This work was partly supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2017-0-00419, Intelligent High Realistic Visual Processing for Smart Broadcasting Media, 100\%).

 { }

 [{ [1][]{#1}

 }]